Fardin3303/power_optimization/README.md

 **They solve different problems:**
 - **Deterministic**: "Here's the exact forecast, find the perfect plan" → 400,000 ₲
-- **Stochastic**: "Forecast could be A or B, find a policy that works for both" → 473,000 ₲
+- **Stochastic**: "Forecast could be A or B, find a policy that works for both" → ~400,000 ₲

-The stochastic cost is higher because it must **hedge against uncertainty** - making more conservative decisions that work reasonably well for multiple scenarios rather than being perfectly optimized for one.
+Interestingly, both approaches yield similar costs (~400,000 ₲) for this problem because the **dominant cost is the initial Lake 3 overflow** (400,000 ₲), which occurs regardless of which forecast scenario unfolds.
+The uncertainty in prices and inflows doesn't significantly impact the total cost since the system has enough capacity to handle both scenarios without major additional expenses.

 ### When to Use Each Approach: